TeamSHIRO/AKL/CONTRIBUTING.md

 If you're ready to dive into the codebase and submit new features or bug fixes, this section is for you.

 ### Overview

+Git tags without prefix `tag-` is protected and can't be created or changed without a required permission.

 #### Internal Contributors (!SHIRO Members)
 If you’re part of the !SHIRO GitHub organization and have the privilege to do so, you can work directly on the